paycheckpacheck/OpenBLDC/README.md

 The board has footprints for the 3-pin THT MOSFET package or the D-PACK6 Mosfet footprint.

 A BLDC motor driver is just 3 of these.

 ![image](https://github.com/user-attachments/assets/c6c0ecef-3594-4565-935a-c865fe14f61e)

-The goal specifications for this motor driver should be to drive a 40V 10A load per phase.

 ## Educational Value Added
 This BLDC driver is made out of primitive components.
+Instead of using a chip or IC which contains the entire BLDC driver, this project provides eduational value with the constraint that everything must be primitive.
+The current sense is done using a differential instrumentation amplifer made with op amps, transient voltage

 ## Tasks

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->